Jump to page:

 Studio

-Vocals and instruments are captured through an Audient iD44 interface into a dedicated home studio designed for clarity, warmth and dynamic range.
+Vocals and instruments are recorded through an Audient iD44 interface using carefully chosen microphones and monitoring equipment, including:

 • AKG C414B condenser microphone